 The intestines absorb nutrients from food and drink.
-Usually, people who have SBS have undergone a surgery to remove a large portion of the intestine, limiting the amount of nutrients and fluids the remaining intestines are able to absorb.
+People who have SBS have undergone a surgery to remove a large portion of the intestine, limiting the amount of nutrients and fluids the remaining intestines are able to absorb.
 When this happens, people with SBS might have to receive nutrients and fluids from intravenous feeding.
-Total parenteral nutrition (TPN) refers to a type of intravenous feeding of nutrition.
+Parenteral nutrition (PN) refers to a type of intravenous feeding of nutrition.

 Images are provided for illustrative purposes only and are not an exact model of the human body.

-Malabsorption associated with SBS puts patients at risk for diarrhea, dehydration, electrolyte disturbances, and malnutrition.
+Malabsorption following massive surgical resection puts SBS patients at risk for diarrhea, dehydration, electrolyte disturbances, and malnutrition.

 A diagnosis is made based on a detailed patient history and thorough clinical evaluation.